FACTBOX-What will be in Obama's final budget proposal?

 BUREAU OF ALCOHOL, TOBACCO, FIREARMS AND EXPLOSIVES (ATF)

-Obama will ask for funding to hire 200 new ATF staff to enforce gun laws.
+Obama will ask for funding to hire 200 new ATF agents and investigators to enforce gun laws.

 RETIREMENT SAVINGS